 Recognize revenue accurately

-Usage-based revenue recognition is complex because you recognize revenue as consumption occurs—not when time passes—Big Four guidance spans 700 pages for software revenue recognition alone.
+Usage-based Revenue Recognition is complex because you recognize revenue as consumption occurs — not when time passes.
+The Financial Accounting Standards Board's (FASB) converged Revenue Recognition standard introduced complex, detailed requirements that span dozens of implementation guides.
 This requires real-time synchronization between billing and your general ledger.

 Finally, you set thresholds and alerts to catch unexpected usage spikes before they become billing disputes.
 These controls protect both your customers and your cash flow.